 There are few tried and tested workarounds to implement two-factor authentication to be a part of mobile test automation.
 In this blog, we’ll take a look of the most common one and how it can help testers and developers to overcome with authentication issues.

 A generic two-factor registration process consists of three distinct steps:

-- User enters his or hers information and phone number and / or email address to the app
+- The users enter his or her information and phone number and/or email address to the app

 - The app’s backend sends an authentication code via SMS or email

-- User reads and enters the code to the app
+- The user reads and enters the code to the app

-Numerous online SMS services such as Twilio offer sending and receiving SMS messages using virtual numbers, allowing SMS access through clean REST APIs over the internet.
+Numerous online SMS services such as Twilio offer to send and receiving SMS messages using virtual numbers, allowing SMS access through clean REST APIs over the internet.